nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 watch squeue -u your_nesi_login
 ```

-You can exit the view create by `watch` by presisng CTRL+C.
+You can exit the view create by `watch` by pressing CTRL+C.

 # Takeaways